-ATTENTION: Mr. Vincent Shih Email: vshih@accelerated.org
+ATTENTION: Dr. Kim Sheehan

+Email: ksheehan@accelerated.org

 The request need not be in writing.
 Although the TAS must accept verbal requests for records, to avoid ambiguity and confusion, it is encouraged that all requests be made in writing.

 The TAS is allowed to charge a reasonable fee for the cost of copies provided to a Requestor.
 See section: Request Form & Fee Schedule.